Nithanim/quarkus-dynamodb-enhanced/README.md

 * `ClassDefNotFoundError` when running tests (with quarkus)
 * GraalVM Native-image runtime/reflection issues

+The fix for quarkus-tests uses the same workaround as for the native-image.
+There is no other way (from my point of view) for native-image (except full support for dynamically generated lambdas).
+But for jvm mode it has a slight performance-hit in contrast to the lambdas.

+A detection is in place such that the fix for tests is only applied when in "test"-profile.
+For normal builds (like prod) this fix is not applied so you keep the full `LambdaMetafactory` performance.

+Everything should just work out-of-the box ❤️

-Warning: The fix for tests has a slight performance-hit in production when using normal jvm mode.
-It can be removed when https://github.com/aws/aws-sdk-java-v2/issues/2604 is fixed.
-(Info: The "fix" is the same as the fix for GraalVM Native-image.)
+Note: The workaround for tests can be removed when https://github.com/aws/aws-sdk-java-v2/issues/2604 is fixed.

 ## What does it do technically